queer/singyeong/README.md

 Someday it might be cool to support gossip protocol, kube api, ... to allow for automatically forming clusters w/o external dependencies, I guess.

+### Why not using swarm / libcluster?

+Meh.

+To be serious, swarm doesn't do certain things that I want, and I'm too lazy to write a libcluster strategy that does what I want.
+Maybe Someday:tm:

 ## What exactly is it?

 신경 is a metadata-oriented service mesh.
 Clients connect over a websocket